Havana in 3 Days

 Classic Car Tour

-The tour includes some attractions we were already familiar with, such as the Plaza de la Revolucion and the Capitolio, plus some new ones, like the Hotel Habana Libre.
+The tour includes some attractions we were already familiar with, such as the Plaza de la Revolución and the Capitolio, plus some new ones, including driving through the tunnel under the mouth to Havana port to the north side of the city.

 Hotel Habana Libre

-The former Havana Hilton was commandeered by Fidel Castro’s revolutionaries in 1959 just nine months after it opened and renamed the Hotel Habana Libre.
+First up, the former Havana Hilton, which was commandeered by Fidel Castro’s revolutionaries in 1959, just nine months after it opened, and renamed the Hotel Habana Libre.
 During the first few months of the revolution, Castro ruled the country from a suite on the 24th floor of the hotel.

 Hotel Habana Libre